mmiranda222/.statsuite/content/using-dlm/manage-structures/upload-structure/text-attribute-length.md

   <structure:DataStructureComponents>
   ```

-  ### Rules
-  At first data upload, the default MaxTextAttributeLength configuration parameter (provided when installing the Transfer service) is used if the annotation `MAXTEXTATTRIBUTELENGTH` is not provided.
-  Whenever a *DSD-specific* MaxTextAttributeLength parameter is increased after a first data upload, then the new length parameter is applied.
-  When uploading the DSD structure with the annotation `MAXTEXTATTRIBUTELENGTH` in its definition, the end-user is also notified, through the usual email report, that the new parameter has been taken into account:
+After uploading a DSD structure with the annotation `MAXTEXTATTRIBUTELENGTH`, the user is notified about the application of this new value through the usual email report that is generated at the next data upload action:

 ![Example of mail with annotation MAXTEXTATTRIBUTELENGTH](/dotstatsuite-documentation/images/MAXTEXTATTRIBUTELENGTH.png)